linode/docs/docs/guides/platform/dedicated-cpu/when-to-upgrade-to-a-dedicated-cpu/index.md

 ## What If I Need More Specialized Resources Than a Dedicated CPU?

-If you find that a Dedicated CPU alone is not enough for your workload and you may benefit from something more specialized, then you may benefit from service offerings that come with more or different resources than a CPU alone can provide.
+If you find that a Dedicated CPU alone is not enough for your workload and you may benefit from something more specialized, then you be interested service offerings that come with more or different resources than a Dedicated CPU alone can provide.
 [High Memory](/docs/products/compute/high-memory/) plans feature higher RAM allocations than a standard plan with relatively fewer vCPUs and less storage.
 This can help to keep your costs down and provide power to memory-intensive applications.

 Additionally, [GPU instances](/docs/products/compute/gpu/) provide access to NVIDIA Quadro RTX 6000 GPU cards with Tensor, ray tracing (RT), and CUDA cores.
 GPUs are designed to process large blocks of data in parallel, meaning that they are an excellent choice for any workload requiring thousands of simultaneous threads.
 With significantly more logical cores than a standard CPU alone, GPUs can perform computations that process large amounts of data in parallel more efficiently.